 Another example in France where the company Qarnot has developed a radiator that heats your room while undermining cryptocurrencies.

 In addition, several cryptocurrencies support projects related to the protection of the environment.
 This is the case of IOTA, for example, which invents the city of the future and uses its revolutionary system, the Tangle, to optimize data collection.

 Last but not least, SolarCoin aims to encourage solar power generation by rewarding the producers.
 In short, laudable initiatives are not lacking.

 Also remember that the extraction of raw materials, whether gold or oil, also raises a number of environmental issues.

 Just like investing in gold, investing in bitcoin has several advantages as explained in the comparison below.

 In the coming years, resource management will be critical for our planet.
 It's a safe bet that the commodities market will suffer the consequences.
 The average consumption of raw materials per capita per day should rise to 45 kilograms by 2060.
 The authorities have a lot to do to meet these challenges.
-International action policy against global warming at the European Union level is also considered insufficient by many citizens, especially the youngest.
+The international action policy against global warming carried out at European Union level is also considered insufficient by many citizens, in particular the youngest.